elliewix/PythonWorksheets/for-loops.md

 This prints:

-'This is the letter: a'
+This is the letter: a
-'This is the letter: l'
+This is the letter: l
-'This is the letter: p'
+This is the letter: p
-'This is the letter: h'
+This is the letter: h
-'This is the letter: a'
+This is the letter: a
-'This is the letter: b'
+This is the letter: b
-'This is the letter: e'
+This is the letter: e
-'This is the letter: t'
+This is the letter: t

 **Question:** If we changed the variable *loopword* to 'telephone', what would get printed out?